MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.3.0/create-azure-service-principal-azureps.md

 > [!NOTE]
 > If your account doesn't have permission to assign a role, you see an error message that your
 > account "doesn't have authorization to perform action
 > 'Microsoft.Authorization/roleAssignments/write'".
-Contact your Azure Active Directory admin to
+Contact your Microsoft Entra admin to
 > manage roles.

 Adding a role _doesn't_ restrict previously assigned permissions.
 When restricting a service